balancer/reclamm/README.md

 # Installation

-If it's the first time running the project, run `yarn install-fresh` to install the dependencies and build the project.
+If it's the first time running the project, run `sh ./scripts/install-fresh.sh` to install the dependencies and build the project.
 It'll download and compile V3 monorepo, creating node_modules folders in the library (these folders will be needed to use monorepo as a submodule of the custom pool, so tests can use the base test files).

 # Testing